 With offices in London, New York and Hong Kong, Bulbshare provides regular insights and trends to all sorts of businesses all over the world.

 Get ready to Bulbshare on Apple here or Android here

 InboxPounds boasts a very simple structure.
 Once signed up, users take part in a variety of online activities.

 These may include conducting searches or watching videos as well as completing surveys.
-InboxPounds users may also be paid for doing shopping online, or even reading emails.
+InboxPounds users may also be paid for shopping online or reading emails.

-Brands pay InboxPounds for the genuine consumer input you provide, and in turn InboxPounds pay you in cash or gift vouchers.
-You can be paid via PayPal or opt for gift cards to redeem at Amazon or other retailers.
+Brands pay InboxPounds for the genuine consumer input you provide, and in turn, InboxPounds pay you in cash or gift vouchers.
+You can be paid via PayPal or gift cards to redeem at Amazon or other retailers.

 While it’s free to sign up, you cannot cash out with InboxPounds until you reach the £20 threshold.

 Using Shoppix involves taking shots of your shopping receipts.
-This earns you tokens – as well as providing a handy place for storing all your retail records.
+This earns you tokens – as well as provides a handy place for storing all your retail records.

 Shoppix users can also take short surveys or win prizes via digital scratch cards.
 Sometimes polls about your shopping experiences are also offered.